Terms and Conditions - Open Courses

 An online record of course bookings is available in My Dashboard in CoSy.

 A certificate of attendance is usually emailed to the participant after the course.
-Certificates are not normally issued for courses run by the Bodleian Libraries.
 The certificate of attendance can be used as part of an attendee’s personal development portfolio as a record of skills development.

 Certificates for multi-session courses will be emailed after the final session.
 Participants must attend all sessions to be eligible for a certificate.